ssarnev/docker-xeus-cling-opencv-xwidgets/README.md

 ## Demo code
  - An interactive Discrete Fourier Transform image filtering
-	- Directies where it can be found
+	- Directories where it can be found
 		- /workspace/demo  **(Only in case there is no volume mounted to the workspace directory)**
 		- /content/demo